ngs-official/JOHANs-NUKER/README.md

 **Set-up:**
 * Make a Discord bot with all privileged intents enabled, then download the latest release.
-* Put your bot's token in when asked by the program
+* Set up the 'config.txt' file by putting your bot's token in the first line, and then its prefix in the second.
-* Put in the other stuff (prefix, target server, etc.)
 * You're good to go!

 **Commands:**
-Use the help command in the bot
+Use the help command in the bot...